Newcastle, New South Wales: First attempt at British settlement

+Newcastle convict colony

+Establishment

-A settlement was again attempted in 1804, as a place of secondary punishment for unruly convicts.
+A convict settlement was again attempted in 1804, as a place of secondary punishment for unruly convicts.
 The settlement was named Coal River, also Kingstown and then renamed Newcastle, after the English city.
 The name first appeared by the commission issued by Governor King on 15 March 1804 to Lieutenant Charles Menzies of the marine detachment on HMS Calcutta, then at Port Jackson, appointing him superintendent of the new settlement.

-The new settlement, comprising convicts and a military guard, arrived at the Hunter River on 27 March 1804 in three ships: HMS Lady Nelson, the Resource and the James.
-The convicts were rebels from the 1804 Castle Hill convict rebellion.
+The first consignment, consisting of 34 convicts and a military guard, arrived at the Hunter River on 27 March 1804 in three ships: HMS Lady Nelson, the Resource and the James.
+The convicts were Irish rebels from the 1804 Castle Hill convict rebellion.
+Newcastle gained a reputation as a "hellhole" as it was a place where the most dangerous convicts were sent to dig in the coal mines as harsh punishment for their crimes.
 The link with Newcastle upon Tyne, England (its namesake) and also whence many of the 19th-century coal miners came, is still obvious in some of the place-names—such as Jesmond, Hexham, Wickham, Wallsend and Gateshead.
 Morpeth, New South Wales is a similar distance north of Newcastle as Morpeth, Northumberland is north of Newcastle upon Tyne.

+In 1805, Menzies resigned as commandant, with Cadwallader Draffin being promoted to the role.
+He was soon found to be mentally unstable and in turn was quickly replaced by the medical officer of the settlement, Charles Throsby.
+Throsby brought order and discipline to the convict colony, where the prisoners were set to work securing coal, cedar and salt from sunrise to sunset.

+Development

+In 1808, Lieutenant William Lawson was appointed as commandant.
+Lawson was a member of the Rum Corps who overthrew Governor William Bligh.
+Associates of Bligh, such as Henry Browne Hayes were sent as convicts to Newcastle where Lawson treated them harshly.
+Under Lawson, the severe work of manual limeburning was commenced, where the convicts were forced to burn and carry caustic unslaked lime through seawater to load onto barges.

+Lawson was replaced in 1810 and a period of relatively merciful administration followed under the command of several military officers.
+In early 1816, Newcastle's first school opened with seventeen pupils in attendance.